How herpes viruses can affect your mouth (with helpful pictures)

 Viruses

-Surprisingly, most herpes infections go unnoticed, as the virus remains dormant within the body.
-However, when the virus reactivates, it can lead to many symptoms, including painful sores and ulcerations in and around the mouth.
+Most herpes infections go unnoticed because the virus stays dormant in the body.
+But when it reactivates, it can cause a range of symptoms, including painful sores and ulcers in and around the mouth.

 What is herpes virus?